 It all began with this Provencal chicken and rice casserole with cherry tomatoes, fresh herbs and briny nicoise olives.
 The Arborio rice plumped up perfectly in the same amount of time it took for the chicken to become crispy and tender.
 So why stop there, I asked?

-Most recently, I used another Thai dish to inspire a peanut sauce laden version: chicken satay chicken and rice casserole!
+Most recently, I used another Thai dish to inspire a peanut sauce laden version that can also be low FODMAP: chicken satay chicken and rice casserole!

 For today’s installment though, I wanted to head to the Middle East and do a variation on one of my favorite street meats: chicken shawarma.

-This homemade version of shawarma obviously lacks the traditional apparatus and shave-to-order technique.
-But with the right shawarma seasoning in the marinade, the end result tastes similar and, it being a chicken and rice casserole and all, comes together quick and easy in the oven.
+This homemade gluten-free shawarma obviously lacks the traditional apparatus and shave-to-order technique.
+But with the right low FODMAP seasoning in the marinade, the end result tastes similar and, it being a chicken and rice casserole and all, comes together quick and easy in the oven.

 The marinade consists of fresh lemon juice, cumin, cinnamon, turmeric and paprika.
 Even with the acid, the meat can easily be assembled in advance and marinated overnight in the fridge.
 The spices then do double duty as you mix the remaining marinade into the raw rice mixture.